 Eric Wiediger, Senior Project Manager

 Eric has more than 15 years of experience focused on solid waste, landfill leachate, and environmental projects in both private and public sectors.
-As a project manager focused on phyto-technologies, he excels at developing feasibility studies, permit applications, system designs, regulatory reports, and safety plans.
-He oversees field installations and provides technical support and maintenance on active systems.
+As a project manager focused on phyto-technologies, he oversees field installations and provides technical support and maintenance on active systems.
+Eric excels at developing permit applications, system designs, regulatory reports, manuals, feasibility studies, and safety plans.
 He also has experience with environmental due diligence assessments and site remediation activities.

 Mike Elliott, Director of Business Development

 With over 30 years of business experience in a number of industries, Mike has developed an uncanny ability to quickly identify the core environmental needs for a given company, and then precisely match innovative technologies to quickly solve problems.
 The approaches developed by Mike typically produce millions of dollars of savings over the long term and ensure compliance, all while reducing carbon footprint and environmental impact.
 His current area of focus involves bringing innovative water treatment and restorative techniques to various industries using cutting-edge technologies including, but not limited to, phyto-technologies, WAIV evaporation, advanced electro-chemical oxidation, biochar, fungi, microbes, and algae.

 Prior to working with LMS, Mike served as a key individual for a number of businesses including owner of a marine construction company specializing in wetlands and erosion control, vice president of a carbon fiber manufacturer for bridge and waterfront structures, and a partner in a marine structural restoration company for dry repairs of offshore pilings.
 He has also designed and manufactured oyster reefs in the Chesapeake Bay as part of a project with the Army Corps of Engineers and Virginia Institute of Marine Science.